 What if the business name changes?

-If a replacement is requested by the customer due to a name change, a fee of $100 per sign is charged to cover the costs of manufacture and installation of the new TOD signs.
+If a replacement is requested by the customer due to a name change, a fee of $255 per Advance sign and $195 per Intersection sign is charged to cover the costs to manufacture and install the new TOD signs.

 Can private clubs have TOD signs?